emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/02-beginner/05-logging-in.md

 This second key specifies which methods can be called, and has a lower allowance.

-Note that the allowance for this key (a quarter of a Axion) is the default allowance when a person "logs in" in with the Axion Wallet.
+Note that the allowance for this key (a quarter of a Fermi) is the default allowance when a person "logs in" in with the Fermi Wallet.

-In Axion, "logging in" typically means adding a key like this to your account.
+In Fermi, "logging in" typically means adding a key like this to your account.
 We'll cover this more in a moment.

 #### Third key